MOARdV/AviationLights/README.md

 These fields are advanced fields available for modders to create custom light models that integrate with Aviation Lights.

 * **LightOffset**: The displacement from the root gameObject of the model where the light should be added, in meters.
+* **LightRotation**: Rotates the light's game object around the X, Y, and Z axis.
+This field is only applicable for spot lights.
+* **SpotAngle**: When SpotAngle is greater than zero, the light functions as a spot light instead of a point (omni-directional) light.
+SpotAngle is the width of the spotlight in degrees.
 * **LensTransform**: A semi-colon (';') delimited list of transforms in the model that contain lens textures.
 AL will adjust the diffuse (_Color) and emissive (_EmissiveColor) tint on all of those transforms based on the current color of the light.
 If this field is omitted, lens colors will not change to match the light's color.
 * **Tweakable**: A boolean that controls whether the part's color and type may be changed in the editor.
 With some custom lights, such as lights with pre-tinted lenses, allowing the colors and types to be changed in the Editor may result in poor-looking models in-flight.